caid-and-cubs/2images/replit.md

 # Overview

-This is a Flask-based AI Image Generator web application that allows users to create images from text prompts using Hugging Face's text-to-image models.
-The application features a clean web interface for generating images, a gallery to view previously generated images, and REST API endpoints for programmatic access.
-Users can select from multiple AI models including Stable Diffusion variants and other specialized models, with all generated images stored locally and tracked in a database.
+This is "Training Edge AI", a professional Flask-based AI Image Generator web application that allows users to create images from text prompts using Hugging Face's free text-to-image models.
+The application features a modern web interface for generating images, an interactive gallery to view and manage previously generated images, and comprehensive REST API endpoints for programmatic access.
+Users can select from 8+ AI models including FLUX.1, Stable Diffusion 3, SDXL, and specialized artistic models.
+All generated images are stored locally and tracked in a database.
+The application is fully containerized with Docker and ready for deployment on GitHub.

 # User Preferences